 And while the big drama of the blow holes gets most of the attention, don’t overlook the small dramas recorded in the limestone.
 Even a cursory glance at the shoreline rocks reveals fossil impressions crisp and clear enough for scientists (and curious amateurs) to identify the individual species that left them.

 If storms and high tides are the best times to see the rocks really blow, low tides are the best times to hunt for fossils because you get to the explore the rocky ledge and poke around in the blow holes without getting a face full of sea water.
-(A lesson my older son only had to learn once.
+(A lesson my older son only had to learn only once.
 It took me a little longer.)

 What’s in a Name?